Vite vs Turborepo

 Rust Core Engine

-Command-line interfaces for project creation, code generation, and deployment workflows
+Provides user-facing command line interfaces for project creation, code generation, build orchestration, and development tools

 Data Flow